Radiation-induced cancer: Accidental

 Also in Japan was the Tokaimura nuclear accidents of 1997 and 1999.
 The 1997 accident was far less fatal than the 1999 accident.
-The 1999 nuclear accident was caused by two faulty technicians who, in their desire to speed up the process of converting uranium hexafluoride to enriched uranium dioxide, resulted in a critical mass that resulted in technicians Hisashi Ouchi being dosed with approximately 17 sieverts of radiation and Masato Shinohara to be does with 10 sieverts of radiation, which resulted in their deaths.
+The 1999 nuclear accident was caused by two faulty technicians who, in their desire to speed up the process of converting uranium hexafluoride to enriched uranium dioxide, resulted in a critical mass that resulted in technicians Hisashi Ouchi being dosed with approximately 17 sieverts of radiation and Masato Shinohara to be dosed with 10 sieverts of radiation, which resulted in their deaths.
 The two's supervisor, Yutaka Yokokawa, who was sitting in a desk far from the tank where the uranium hexafluoride was being poured into, was dosed with 3 sieverts and survived, but was charged with negligence in October 2000.

-In 2003, in autopsies performed on six dead children in the polluted area near Chernobyl where they also reported a higher incidence of pancreatic tumors, Bandazhevsky found a concentration of 137-Cs of 40-45 times higher than in their liver, thus demonstrating that pancreatic tissue is a strong accumulator of radioactive cesium.
+In 2003, in autopsies performed on six dead children in the polluted area near Chernobyl where they also reported a higher incidence of pancreatic tumors, Bandazhevsky found a concentration of 137Cs of 40–45 times higher than in their liver, thus demonstrating that pancreatic tissue is a strong accumulator of radioactive cesium.
 In 2020, Zrielykh reported a high and statistically significant incidence of pancreatic cancer in Ukraine for a period of 10 year, there have been cases of morbidity also in children in 2013 compared with 2003.

 Other serious radiation accidents include the Kyshtym disaster (estimated 49 to 55 cancer deaths), and the Windscale fire (an estimated 33 cancer deaths).

 The satellite Transit 5BN-3 accident.
-The satellite had a SNAP-3 radioisotope thermoelectric generator (RTG) with approximately 1 kilogram of Plutonium-238 on board when on April 21, 1964 it burned up and re-entered the atmosphere.
+The satellite had a SNAP-3 radioisotope thermoelectric generator (RTG) with approximately 1 kilogram of plutonium-238 on board when on April 21, 1964 it burned up and re-entered the atmosphere.
 Dr. John Gofman claimed it increased the rate of lung cancer worldwide.
-He said "Although it is impossible to estimate the number of lung cancers induced by the accident, there is no question that the dispersal of so much Plutonium-238 would add to the number of lung cancer diagnosed over many subsequent decades."
+He said "Although it is impossible to estimate the number of lung cancers induced by the accident, there is no question that the dispersal of so much plutonium-238 would add to the number of lung cancers diagnosed over many subsequent decades."
 Other satellite failures include Kosmos 954 and Kosmos 1402.